Waikato/wekaDeeplearning4j/docs/user-guide/model-zoo.md

 | Keras     | VGG               | Yes                    | **ImageNet**                       | **16**, 19                           |
 | Keras     | Xception          | Yes                    | **ImageNet**                       | -                                    |

-The EfficientNet family of models will be added soon.
+Finetuning some of these models can result in `NaN` errors (returns `NaN` for all classes when performing prediction on an instance).
+Currently, the only fix for this is to retune the network: [DL4J Help](https://deeplearning4j.konduit.ai/tuning-and-training/troubleshooting-training#nan-not-a-number-errors)

+## Usage
 To set a predefined model, e.g. ResNet50, from the model zoo in the GUI is straightforward via the corresponding pop-up menu.
-To set a predefined model from the command-line or via the API, it is necessary to add the `-zooModel ".Dl4JResNet50"` option via commandline, or call the `setZooModel(new ResNet50())` on the `Dl4jMlpClassifier` object.
+To set a predefined model from the command-line or via the API, it is necessary to add the `-zooModel ".Dl4jResNet50"` option via commandline, or call the `setZooModel(new ResNet50())` on the `Dl4jMlpClassifier` object.

 Model names from Keras are prepended with `Keras`, i.e., `KerasResNet`, and similarly for Deeplearning4j models (e.g., `DL4JDarknet19`).
 In addition, some models support different variations.
 Again, it is straightforward to do this via the GUI.